 Gig work requires new ways of measuring work

-Many types of independent work do not fit neatly into the categories we usually use to measure the workforce.
-Ideas like "job" and "employer" don’t always make sense, meaning we might need new ways of asking questions and measuring the number of workers.
+Many types of gig work do not fit neatly into the categories we usually use to measure the workforce.
+Concepts like "job" and "employer" don’t always make sense, meaning we might need new ways of asking questions in order to accurately measure non-standard workers.
+Some researchers have taken new approaches.
 For example, the Federal Reserve asks about income-earning activities rather than jobs, since people may not describe informal sources of income as jobs.
 In another new approach, the Internet Association measured the number of online-platform accounts held by workers, reporting 23.9 million accounts.1

-Each of these approaches is discussed more fully in the Research section of the Data Hub, along with information on the sampling and methods of each survey.
-Despite some differences, across these measures, independent workers are a significant part of today’s workforce.
+Each of these approaches is discussed more fully in the Data Hub's Research section, along with information on the sampling and methods of each survey.
+Despite some differences, across these measures, non-standard workers are a significant part of today’s workforce.

 - 1. It is difficult to estimate the number of people working on these platforms, since many people likely hold multiple accounts.
 Hooton, Christopher, “America’s Online ‘Jobs’: Conceptualizations, Measurements, and Influencing Factors,” Business Economics (October 2017), https://ssrn.com/abstract=3059816.